 When you are up to it, this 30-day walking plan will burn calories for weight loss.

 Strength Training for Getting Fit After 40

 Strength training may not even be in your plan for losing weight, but it should be!
 Adding in weight training is very important when you start exercising after 40.

 You don’t have to wait to start lifting the lightweights.
 By starting early, your muscles can begin to tone and rebuild after years of atrophy.
 When you have more muscle tone, your metabolism will be higher, thus, burning more calories overall.

-Some Workouts to Start Exercising if You’re Out of Shape
+Workouts to Start Exercising When You’re Out of Shape

-These are some workouts you can use to ease into working out with that will help strengthen your muscles and increase your cardio endurance.
+If you are just learning how to start exercising at 40, I have some workouts you can use to ease into it.
+These workouts will help strengthen your muscles and increase your cardio endurance.

 - 30 Day Plank Challenge – only takes a couple of minutes a day!